Writing in 3-D, Part III: Despair

 In the first example, after the writer told us the man was tall, handsome and well-dressed, the writer proceeds to tell us the effect he had on Laurie.
 In the revised example, we are still in the bar watching her, and inside her head intuitively understanding what she is thinking and feeling.
 3-D.

 All of the second examples surround the reader with Laurie’s emotions by conveying her thoughts, her feelings, and her state of mind.
-They stay in Laurie’s POV rather than stopping the story to have a narrator describe what the man looks like.
+They stay in Laurie’s point of view rather than stopping the story to have a narrator describe what the man looks like.
 They pull the reader much more closely into Laurie’s POV, so close it almost feels like first person, but it remains in third person the entire time.

 When the man walks in, we are carried along with Laurie’s emotional swing from despair to a high state of interest.
 We even get a clue of her motivation.
 Does Laurie seem bored with her life, looking for some excitement, maybe a bit of a gold digger?

-Use the three Ds to make your writing 3-D. Capture the right balance in dialogue, description and despair (and all the other emotions your characters experience), and you’ll surround your readers with a few hours of entertainment.
+Use the three Ds to make your writing 3-D. Capture the right balance in dialogue, description, and despair (and all the other emotions your characters experience), and you’ll surround your readers with a few hours of entertainment.

 Instead of flinging their Kindles across the room, they’ll keep coming back for more.